Jonpatt92/todo_list/README.md

 The user can visit an individual task's show page by clicking on its name from the task index page.

-The user can change an incomplete task's status to *Complete* from the index page or from the show page for that particular task.
+The user can change an *incomplete* task's status to *Complete* from the index page, or from the show page for that particular task.
 A task cannot be marked *Incomplete* by a user.

 The user can create additional tasks from any page of the app.